Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/vpc/README.md

 ### 1.1 How do you explain a VPC?

-- A VPC is a logically isolated virtual network in AWS where you define your own IP range, subnets, route tables, and gateways.[web:44]
+- A VPC is a logically isolated virtual network in AWS where you define your own IP range, subnets, route tables, and gateways.
-- It lets you control private vs public subnets, routing, and connectivity (internet, VPN, Direct Connect, VPC peering, Transit Gateway).[web:44]
+- It lets you control private vs public subnets, routing, and connectivity (internet, VPN, Direct Connect, VPC peering, Transit Gateway).

 Key points:

-- CIDR block (e.g., `10.0.0.0/16`) and subnetting strategy are foundational design decisions.[web:43]
+- CIDR block (e.g., `10.0.0.0/16`) and subnetting strategy are foundational design decisions.

 ---